 In June 2009, our board of directors adopted and approved our 2009 Plan, which provides for the issuance of stock options, restricted stock and RSUs to qualified employees, directors and consultants.
 Stock options granted under our 2009 Stock Plan have a maximum life of 10 years and an exercise price not less than 100% of the fair market value of our common stock on the date of grant.
-RSUs granted under our 2009 Plan have a maximum life of seven years .
-22,641,049 shares of our common stock were reserved for future issuance under our 2009 Plan as of March 31, 2019 .
-In connection with the closing of our IPO, all remaining shares available for future issuance under our 2009 Plan ceased to be available for issuance under our 2009 Plan, and an equal number of shares of our Class A common stock became available for issuance under our 2019 Omnibus Incentive Plan (the "2019 Plan"), as described below.
+RSUs granted under our 2009 Plan have a maximum life of seven years.
+No shares of our common stock were reserved for future issuance under our 2009 Plan as of June 30, 2019.